oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 In a production cluster where you may have many applications running composed of many microservices having separate namespaces is basically essential to avoid mistakes and misunderstandings that could impact the service operation.

-- Create a namespace and set the environment, to make it easier we have created a script called create-namespce.sh that does this for you.
+- Create a namespace and set the environment, to make it easier we have created a script called create-namespace.sh that does this for you.
 You must use **your initials** as a parameter (here the example uses tg as initials)
-  -  `cd helidon-Kubernetes/base-Kubernetes`
+  -  `cd helidon-kubernetes/base-kubernetes`
   -  `bash create-namespace.sh tg-helidon`

 ```